blackms/SlideForge/README.md

 ## 🧠 LLM Integration

-SlideForge uses advanced LLMs from OpenAI and Anthropic to process documents:
+SlideForge uses state-of-the-art LLMs from OpenAI and Anthropic to process documents:

-- **Text Summarization**: Uses Anthropic Claude for comprehensive document summarization
+- **Text Summarization**: Uses Anthropic Claude 3 Sonnet with step-by-step thinking for comprehensive document summarization.
+The system prompt instructs Claude to think through its reasoning process in detail before providing a summary.

-- **Keyword Extraction**: Uses OpenAI GPT for efficient keyword identification
+- **Keyword Extraction**: Uses OpenAI GPT-4o-mini for efficient and accurate keyword identification, balancing quality and cost-effectiveness.

-- **Content Structuring**: Uses Anthropic Claude to organize content into a presentation structure
+- **Content Structuring**: Uses Anthropic Claude 3 Sonnet with thinking to analyze document structure and organize content into a coherent presentation format, with clear sections and priority points.

 The LLM integration is managed through LangChain, providing:
-- Structured output parsing
+- Structured output parsing with Pydantic models
-- Context management
+- Context management for accurate processing
-- Model fallbacks
+- Model fallbacks for reliability
+- Special system prompts that enhance Claude's reasoning capabilities

 ## 🔭 Future Development